mathiassol/server-manager-CLI/README.md

 ## Getting started

-You'll need Python 3.6+ and the psutil package:
+You'll need Python 3.6+(created in 3.11) and the psutil package:

 ```bash
 pip install psutil